Skip to content

 It gives the site a cleaner public answer to what happens after the eastern New York stretch instead of stopping the route story at Duanesburg.

-It lets travelers understand the Capital Region side, the state-line crossing, and the Berkshire entry as one transition layer that now leads into a real live Massachusetts Berkshire and Jacob's Ladder build.
+It lets travelers understand the Capital Region side, the state-line crossing, and the Berkshire entry as one approach layer that now leads into a real live Massachusetts Berkshire and Jacob's Ladder build.

 Future growth discipline

-It proves the Lee-side, Chester-side, and now Russell-side continuations can be added without losing restraint on the public scope.
+It proves the Lee-side, Chester-side, and now Russell-side stretches can be added without losing restraint on the public scope.

 Best pages to use with this gateway